This post is technically part 2 of what happened on my son’s graduation day.

 He tried hard to stop but I can see the confused look in his eyes, I can feel his pain and I wish I could take all of those away…to protect him, my baby.

 “Mommy, I want to split myself in two so I can be with you and be with Daddy too.” that felt like a punch that stings so deep.
-I tried my best to gather my mind and comfort him and how I wish his Dad would say something too to help me out but no. He choose silence.
+I tried my best to gather my scattered mind and comfort him and how I wish his Dad would say something too to help me out but no. His Dad choose silence.

 We sat down for a bit, he calmed down; had some water and we all went outside the theater.